What Is Contract Management Software? (Part 1 of 2)

 Contract Milestone Alerting

 What this is: Spreadsheets can certainly capture a lot of information, and inputting important dates may come in handy, but those spreadsheets don’t send alerts about the data they contain.
+Missed due dates may lead to a breach of contract and reputational damages.
 Contract management software allows users to create custom alerts to stay on top of important events, such as impending contract expirations or renewals.
-Generally, the cost incurred from missing one important milestone date will more than pay for an inexpensive contract management software solution.
+Generally, the cost incurred from missing one important milestone date will more than pay for an inexpensive CLM software.

 Why this matters:If you’ve ever missed a milestone date, you know why this matters.
 Potentially missed expiration, renewal, or any other dates can cost a company a significant amount of money.